Last Updated on May 21, 2021

-As tempting as it is to up and quit your loathsome current job, you can’t.
+As tempting as it is to up and quit your loathsome job, you can’t.

 You have financial obligations to meet in order to get by.
 You need the income that a job provides in order to meet those obligations.

-There are other options for you when you hate your job, as well as ways to cope until you can find a good job and make a career change.
+There are other options for you when you hate your job, as well as ways to cope until you can make a career change.

 What Do You Like About Your Job?

 Very few people are truly passionate about their jobs.
-But there are probably parts of the job that you do enjoy.
+But there are probably parts of your job that you do enjoy.
 I mean, you did apply to work there, after all.

 The best place to start is to focus on the good.